Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 No.

-Unfortunately, Betternet doesn’t live up to its name.
+Unfortunately, Betternet doesn’t live up to its name in 2025.
 I love that it’s free.
-And if you absolutely need a free VPN, you could do worse than Betternet.
+And if you absolutely need a free VPN for very basic browsing and have no other options, you could do worse than Betternet.

-You get what you pay for, and free VPNs just don’t cut it.
+You get what you pay for, and free VPNs just don’t cut it for serious privacy and security needs.

-You’d be better off with either NordVPN – $3.49/mo (Read NordVPN Review) or Surfshark – $1.99/mo (Read Surfshark review)- both are safe, fast and secure.
+You’d be better off with either NordVPN – $3.69/mo (Read NordVPN Review) or Surfshark – $2.49/mo (Read Surfshark review) – both are safe, fast and secure with strict no-logs policies.

 Add your own Betternet review